cg-dl/music-porto-blog/contact.markdown

                 Website Designer
             </h2>
             <p>
-                This website is designed by myself!
+                This website is designed and built by myself!
             </p>
             <p>See my other IT-related works <br/>
                 on my portfolio website:</p>